ESGF/esgf-prepare/docs/_build/html/_sources/configuration.txt

    [your_project]

-.. warning:: The ``-p`` option directly refers to the name of "project" sections.
+.. warning:: The ``-p/--project`` option directly refers to the name of a "project" section.

 2. Declare all options of each facet/attribute of your *Data Reference Syntax* (DRS) following this template: